CognitOps Insights

 If you decide to make an investment in a Labor Management System (LMS), it will be an INVESTMENT.
 A traditional LMS can cost between $250K – $1M per facility for software licensing, industrial engineering and implementations, ongoing licensing, and support fees, not to mention the hours required from the industrial engineering team to keep standards up-to-date.

-4) Not Ready for Today’s Complex, Multi-Channel Distribution Operations
+4) WMSs Not Ready for Today’s Complex, Multi-Channel Distribution Operations

 As mentioned above, old-school WMSs were built in the last century for an old-school distribution environment.
 There was not much dynamism in their order pool back in the eighties and nineties.
 Most companies shipped inventory from the warehouse to retail stores every week, and that was it.
 There wasn’t much flexibility required, so there wasn’t much built-in.
 And that hasn’t changed.
 The attitude is still “Trust us.
 This is how we do it.”
 This rigid, legacy architecture makes it difficult for warehouse managers to make them work for today’s multi-channel operations.wms software